 Tobi graduated from Duke University Divinity School in May 2017 with a Master of Divinity degree.
 Tobi is married to Jimmy Nguyen and they have two daughters, Kaeli and Lorelai.

-Daniel lives in south Durham with his wife, Kirsten, and their baby boy, Caleb.
-They enjoy good food, working out, watching sports (Go Wolfpack!), reading, watching Netflix, hiking, playing with Caleb, and generally making each other laugh.
+Daniel lives in south Durham with his wife, Kirsten, their son, Caleb and their daughter, Lydia.
+They enjoy good food, working out, watching sports (Go Wolfpack!), reading, watching Netflix, hiking, playing with their children, and generally making each other laugh.